-To all Royal Arch Masons to whom these presents shall come, Greeting:

-This is to certify that Companion is, at the date of these presents, a Royal Arch Mason, in good and regular standing; and that, having paid all dues, and being free from all charges, he is, at his own request, by the yote of the Chapter, dismissed from membership in Chapter, No. .., under the jurisdiction of the Grand Chapter of
+To all Royal Arch Masons to whom these presents shall come, Greeting: This is to certify that Companion is, at the date of these presents, a Royal Arch Mason, in good and regular standing; and that, having paid all dues, and being free from all charges, he is, at his own request, by the vote of the Chapter, dismissed from membership in Chapter, No. . . , under the jurisdiction of the Grand Chapter of

-Given under my hand and the seal of the Chapter, at ..., this ... day ot ..., in the year of light 585.., and of the discovery 238...
+Seal of the Chapter.
+Given under my hand and the seal of the Chapter, at ..., this ... day of ..., in the year of light 585.., and of the discovery 238...